 The murals (or frescoes) in Lyon are absolutely breathtaking.
 They’re huge, often covering five- or six-story buildings, and at first glance, you’d never realize they’re just painted images.
 It’s like seeing real people standing on balconies or climbing stairs!

-Lyon is home to around 100 murals, many of which were created by a collective known as CitéCréation, a group of Lyon-based artists.
+Lyon is home to around 100 murals, many of which were created by CitéCréation, a group of Lyon-based artists.
 Their work in the city began in the early 1980s.

 The artists use a technique called trompe-l’œil, which creates visual illusions, making buildings and scenes appear incredibly real.